akmodisane/starter-html-project/README.md

 $ npm install postcss-cli autoprefixer --save

-# I have created two folders other for source code and other for production
+# I have created two folders other for source code and other for production code

 gulpfile.js